joshbduncan/AiCommandPalette/README.md

 Custom Pickers also allow for multiple selections.
 When enabled, the selected items are saved as an array so to access them make sure to use the [eval()](https://extendscript.docsforadobe.dev/integrating-external-libraries/defining-entry-points-for-indirect-access.html#eval) method like below.

+> [!TIP]
-ℹ️ Any custom pickers inside of workflows can be edited inside of the workflow editor by double-clicking the picker workflow step, or by clicking the workflow steps edit button.
+> Any custom pickers inside of workflows can be edited inside of the workflow editor by double-clicking the picker workflow step, or by clicking the workflow steps edit button.

 ```javascript
 // anotherScript.jsx